 Montana has a 50 year old tradition of marking road fatalities with a white crosses.
 This tribute to Bonnie Sue Heller on Magpie Gulch struck our hearts.
 Although we didn’t know her, we grieved her death.
 The American Legion says the crosses “stimulate reverence, sorrow, sympathy, curiosity, and caution.”
 I’ve grown up seeing them dotting the Montana roads, but they still jumpstart my heart.

 The crosses are surrounded by an aura of grief and loss.

 Not all that start life’s journey with us finish with us.
 Our Langdon High School class of 1982 has already lost too many classmates, several in the past few years.
-My classmate and friend, Kari, although I almost killed her once, passed away at 36, leaving behind a husband and four kids.
+My classmate and friend, Kari, although I almost killed her once, passed away at thirty-six, leaving behind a husband and four kids.
 Parents outlive their kids.
 Grandparents outlive grandchildren.
 When you walk through a graveyard you will notice there is no guarantee of a long life.
 But all lives were for a purpose.
 As we struggle to live without them, we must use their deaths as inspiration for how we live.

 Take Time to Refresh

-There is a Brainard family tradition I love.
+There’s a Brainard family tradition I love.
 Our feet need to go into any water we see.
 Especially a mountain crick.
 Yeah, that’s how you pronounce it.
 Even if it’s melted snow and turns our toes purple, we have to stop, enjoy the sight and sounds, and wade for a few minutes.